Cengelsen/gitrell/README.md

 # WARNING

-There are scenarios described in the file that are not accounted for.
+There are scenarios described in the file that are currently not accounted for.
 Use at your own risk!